-Providing a strong ATM network is common sense and should absolutely be an institutional goal.
+Providing a solid ATM network is common sense and should be an institutional goal.
 You want to extend the reach of your financial institution as far as possible.
 You need to keep things convenient for your customers and members.
 If they can’t get (or deposit) cash outside of business hours, that’s a problem.

 The ITM experience offers that same convenience in a narrower window of time.
 Instead of operating 24/7, ITMs operate during staffed hours, when video tellers can assist customers with their various banking needs.
 Video tellers and voice chat offer broader, more personal service opportunities than traditional ATMs.
 However, accommodating before- or after-hours visits requires additional off-hours staffing, which drives up both the cost and complexity.

 ITMs may be worth it if you provide more opportunities for users to chat with your tellers face-to-face.
 But if all your customers want to do is withdraw or deposit cash quickly and conveniently, then there’s no reason to invest more money into machines—or the tellers who show up on their screens.

 However, some institutional goals would warrant the inclusion of ITMs.
 For example, if you plan to:

 Move toward an online-first model with fewer branches (ITMs and call centers would handle the majority of in-branch needs)